shandrapayne/JavaBasics/README.md

 If you are new to Vim and lost/stuck... here's some help:
 <a href="https://www.keycdn.com/blog/vim-commands">Popular Vim Commands</a>

 If this doesn't help, another option would be to copy pasta to a Netbeans project.
-Just make sure to follow proper naming conventions.
+Just make sure to follow proper naming conventions and include the package name.